 Just outside the centre though is Hitchin’s most popular attraction, one that draws in day tripping tourists from all over the world.
 That attraction is Hitchin Lavender.

-In this post, we’ll tell the story of our most recent visit to Hitchin Lavender, before then going on to tell you how you can visit yourself.
+In this post, we’ll tell the story of our most recent pre-lockdown visit to Hitchin Lavender, before then going on to tell you how you can visit yourself.
 We start though with information from our most recent visit in 2020.

 Enjoying the sights & smells at Hitchin Lavender